 Non Exam Assessment (coursework): Creating a Media Product

 |Students will produce a statement of intent and two cross-media products made for an intended audience.
 Application of knowledge and understanding of the theoretical framework and practical skills relating to the media format of their choice are required.
 A choice of topics will inform what students create, linked to an annually changing theme.
 However, we encourage all forms to be experimented with and mastered.
 The conditions in which the students work aim to give them a ‘real world’ feel of the Media industry.
 The products created are worth 30% of the final A Level.|

 An A Level in Media Studies is not your passport to a job in this field of work.
 However, media employers do look encouragingly at a student who can demonstrate an understanding of how the media operates.
-The Media industry is one of the fastest growing sectors in the World and University courses reflect employer’s demands for crucial skills in this discipline.
+The Media industry is one of the fastest growing sectors in the world and university courses reflect employer’s demands for crucial skills in this discipline.
 Past Media students have enjoyed success across all aspects of the Media and related industries.
 Former students have commented upon the usefulness of the range of transferable skills that studying the Media has given them.

 GCSE GRADE PROFILE

-Students will normally achieve A* to C grades in a range of subjects.
 Due to the volume of written work, good English skills are an important requirement and a minimum of a grade 4 in English, alongside a set of strong GCSE grades, is needed.
 You do not need to have studied GCSE Media Studies but this would be advantageous.
 However, the key to success in the subject is your ability to embrace new ideas and a desire to develop an inquisitive mind.